dataArtisans/flink-training-web/setup/taxiData.md

 #### Checkpointing

-Some of the exercises will expect you to use `CheckpointedTaxiRideSource` and/or `CheckpointedTaxiFareSource` instead.
+Some of the exercises will use `CheckpointedTaxiRideSource` and/or `CheckpointedTaxiFareSource` instead.
 Unlike `TaxiRideSource` and `TaxiFareSource`, these variants are able to checkpoint their state.

 #### Table Sources